Opening Range Trading Strategy

 - PIN BAR FROM PDH/PDL also suggests strong sentiment

-The proper knowledge of opening a candle and the price action around a reference point is very crucial for successful trades.
+The proper knowledge of opening a candle and the price action around a reference point is crucial for successful trades.
 Follow the trend

 Two types of player